-I am Julian, currently working as an assistant professor in the Interaction/Multimedia group at Utrecht University.
+I am Julian, currently working as a tenured assistant professor in the Interaction/Multimedia group at Utrecht University.

 If you are interested in my research or want to collaborate, feel free to reach out.
 You can find contact information on my institutional website.